Share this with your friends, family and colleagues

-After multiple lockdowns and a pandemic, we are seeing more children and young people craving connection than ever before.
+Children and young people across the world use a range of online platforms to communicate and find connection with others.
 One app is redesigning itself entirely around this idea.
 Yubo (formerly known as Yellow) now describes itself as a “platform that celebrates the true essence of being young” and encourages “you to just be you.”

 Our online safety experts have taken a closer look at Yubo to let you know everything you need to about this app designed for younger generations.